justinmahar/SublimeCSAutocompletePlus/README.md

 CoffeeScript Autocomplete Plus
 ==============================

-CoffeeScript Autocomplete Plus (CAP) scans your CoffeeScript files on demand and makes autocomplete suggestions for you.
+CoffeeScript Autocomplete Plus (CAP) is a Sublime Text 2 plugin that scans your CoffeeScript files on demand and makes autocomplete suggestions for you.

 In addition, this plugin adds the "Coffee: Goto Definition" command, which will look up the class, function or variable definition of the selected token.

-Do you miss having a control-click key combination to go to a definition?
-Well, that's here too.
-Oh baby.
+I know what you're thinking.
+You're either freaking out because of the potential awesomeness factor, or you're skeptical--or both.
+This just means that the next step is to jump in and give it a shot!

 Installation
 ------------